-A sharp sense of nuances works on me.
-I feel myself colored by all the nuances of infinity.
-At that point, I am as one with my painting.
-We are" - me and the painting.
+"A sharp sense of nuances labors within me.
+I feel myself colored by all the nuances of the infinite.
+At that point, I am simply but one with my painting.
+We exist" - me and the painting.
 Hey, to go back to the other [earlier] point, this is really the composition of the third side, the painting not yet undertaken and the painter not yet having started to paint.
-"We are an iridescent chaos." - We are an iridescent chaos - "I come before my motif " - you see, he hasn't painted anything yet - " I come before my motif, I lose myself in it.
-I dream I wander." - He gets lost facing his motif, a chaos - "Silently the sun penetrates my being, like a faraway friend [who] warms my idleness, [fertilizes it].
+"We are an iridescent chaos." - We are an iridescent chaos - "I arrive to face my motif" - you see, he hasn't painted anything yet - "I arrive to face my motif, I get lost.
+I am musing (je songe), wandering." - He gets lost facing his motif, a chaos - "The sun enters me silently like a faraway friend who rekindles my laziness.
 We germinate."
-Hey, if he comes from the germ or seed, this will literally recur with the same term used by Klee.
+Hey, if he comes from the seed, this will literally recur with the same term used by Klee.
 "We germinate.
-When night falls again, it seems to me that I shall never paint, that I have never painted."
+It seems to me, when night comes, that I will not paint and that I will never paint."
 All this is pre-pictorial; it's the "before painting" for eternity.
-"I need night to tear my eyes away from the earth, from this corner of the earth into which I have melted.
-The next day, a beautiful morning"- I'm still in the first moment, and you see, this pre-pictorial moment of chaos has taken place.
+"The night is necessary so that I can detach my eyes from the earth, from this bit of earth into which I have melted.
+One fine morning, the next day" - I'm no longer in the first moment, and you see, this pre-pictorial moment of chaos has taken place.
 He no longer sees; he merges with his motif; he no longer sees anything, night is falling.